andipfeff/bikesharing/README.md

 ![Gender_Weekday_Trips](https://user-images.githubusercontent.com/90863226/147290675-6f42bdff-47b9-444c-915d-d5d15d5ffd27.png)

-###### This heatmap visualization shows the breakdown of ridership by day and gender broken out between subscribers and general customers.
-The lighter the blue, the lower the ride count, and the darker the blue being for the busiest days.
+###### This heatmap visualization shows the breakdown of ridership by day, gender, and user type.
+The lighter the blue the lower the ride count, and the darker the blue being for the busiest days.
 The tooltip shows the gender, user type, weekday, and ride count.
 There are also filters for both gender and user type.

 - ### **August Peak Hours**